Klingon Language Institute

 The Klingon Language Institute (KLI) is an independent organization originally founded in Flourtown, Pennsylvania and now located in Kentucky.
-Its goal is to promote the Klingon language and culture.
+Its goal is to promote the Klingon language, a constructed language from the Star Trek fictional universe, as well as Klingon culture.

 General

 The KLI has members from all over the world.
 For 13 years, it published a quarterly journal HolQeD (Klingon for "linguistics"), before discontinuing the paper mailings and changing to an electronic version which quickly stopped entirely.
 It also published the fiction and poetry magazine jatmey for three volumes.
-It now publishes a number of translated works including The Wizard of Oz, The Art of War, the Tao Teh Ching, Gilgamesh, Much Ado About Nothing and more.
+It now publishes a number of translated works, including The Wizard of Oz, the Tao Te Ching, the Epic of Gilgamesh, Much Ado About Nothing and others.
 Each year, the KLI hosts a five-day conference called the qepʼaʼ (Klingon for "great meeting"), which is open to both members and anyone interested in the language.
 The KLI is running several projects, including the administration of the Duolingo Klingon language course, translation into Klingon of a number of award-winning science fiction short stories, books of the Bible, and works by Shakespeare.
 The motto of the institute is "qoʼmey poSmoH Hol", which means "Language opens worlds".

 The KLI is a 501(c)3 nonprofit corporation and exists to facilitate the scholarly exploration of the Klingon language and culture.
 It has the permission of CBS Studios to use trademarks such as "Star Trek" and "Klingon".

 History

-The KLI was founded in 1992 in Flourtown, Pennsylvania.
-In 2022, it relocated to Kentucky.
+The KLI was founded in 1992 in Flourtown, Pennsylvania by psychology researcher and linguistics writer Lawrence M. Schoen, with the intention of launching and operating a more in-depth organization from which he and others could work in "an ongoing career of lectures at conventions and museums across three continents, and [aid in] the development of a loose affiliation of language scholars and amateurs throughout fifty countries" which were dedicated to "the world's most popular fictional language".